Luffy0805/mesecons_remote/README.md

 ## Features

 * Remote `ON/OFF` receivers for Mesecons
-* Configuration form accessible by pressing 'Aux1 + left click' with the remote
+* Configuration form accessible by pressing `Aux1 + left click` with the remote
 * Remote configurable with **4 channels**:

   * Left Click